koenige/zzform/inc/readme.txt

 		//--> depending on type of field, see -> above

+			$zz['fields'][n]['path_sql']			sql-query which will be used if this field's display_value is set as fieldxx in path to get a correct extension for file conversions
+			$zz['fields'][n]['def_val_ignore']		this is for subtables only.
+For 'value', 'auto_value' and 'default'-fields, this setting specifies whether value will be accepted without any other input by the user in this sub-record or not. true: input will be ignored, false (standard): input will not be ignored. important for deciding whether to add or delete a sub-record.
 			$zz['fields'][n]['type_detail']			type of field, used for option and predefined to set real type of field but still remain special functionality
 			$zz['fields'][n]['format']				function which will be used to format text for display, e. g. markdown | textile
 			$zz['fields'][n]['enum']